School uniforms or clothing for schoolchildren from different countries. They are met according to form. School uniforms from around the world

 China

-After the end of the Cultural Revolution and until the mid-90s of the XX century, a variety of colors and styles reigned in the country - each school decided for itself how its students would look.
-However, in 1993, new state standards for school uniforms came out, from now on it was supposed to provide freedom of movement, be practical and cheap.
-And it turned out that the easiest way is to dress up children in tracksuits - both boys and girls.
+After the end of the Cultural Revolution and until the mid-90s of the 20th century, a variety of colors and styles reigned in the country - each school itself decided what its students would look like.
+However, in 1993 new ones were released state standards for school uniforms, from now on it had to provide freedom of movement, be practical and cheap.
+And it turned out that the easiest way is to dress the children in tracksuits - both boys and girls.
 Only prestigious private schools insisted on following the British or Japanese style.

-Since educational institutions have heating only in the very north of the country, in the cold season, children pull on their uniforms over warm clothes, but when the sun begins to warm up, pants and sweatshirts turn out to be a size or two larger.
-Today, most Chinese schools have opted for a bag of flour.
-It must be said that neither the students nor their parents liked this "fashion trend".
-Influenced by public opinion, and after several scandals in which carcinogens were found in cheap fabric, the Chinese government returned to the issue of school uniforms and again changed the standards in the direction of facilitation.
-So soon, Chinese children will not look like juvenile gopniks again.
+Since heating in educational institutions is only available in the very north of the country, in the cold season children pull on their uniforms over warm clothes, but when the sun begins to warm up, pants and sweatshirts turn out to be a size or two larger.
+Today the majority Chinese schools made a choice in favor of a “bag of flour”.
+I must say this " fashion trend“neither the students nor their parents liked it.
+Under the influence of public opinion, as well as after several scandals when carcinogens were found in cheap fabric, the Chinese government returned to the issue of school uniforms and again changed the standards towards lighter ones.
+So, soon Chinese children will again look not like juvenile thugs.

 School uniforms in Australia.
 Photo from the site https://www.flickr.com/photos/pbouchard/5168061145